nicksunsky/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds different permissions for the owner, group owner and other users 7-everybody adds execution permission to everyone
+5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds different permissions for the owner, group owner and other users 7-everybody adds execution permission to everyone 8-James_Bond gives no permissions to owner and group but all to other users